 HK: Best breakfast was dehydrated eggs with a pouch of smoked salmon, scrambled together in coconut oil.
 If we had veggies in the cooler, I would toss those in the mix as well.
 Always served with a big cup of black coffee of course ☺

-HK: Homemade chicken jerky and apples with Sun Butter (the jerky recipe is up on the site).
+HK: Homemade chicken jerky and apples with Sun Butter.

-HK: Instant split pea soup with canned salmon (recipe and recommended brands are also on the site).
+HK: Instant split pea soup with canned salmon.

 HK: Smoked salmon chowder was THE BEST!
 Basically dehydrated canned salmon, dehydrated peas and carrots with powdered coconut milk, salt, pepper and dill.
-That recipe is also on the site and REALLY hit the spot when I was cold and wet and exhausted sitting in my tent at night.
+That recipe REALLY hit the spot when I was cold and wet and exhausted sitting in my tent at night.